Or as I like to call a regression, a “progression”… due to the fact your baby is reaching milestones and not going backwards!

 Stick to your routine, encourage independent sleep skills and all will be OK!

-If you find you have been dealing with this for longer than you feel is “normal” then do drop me a message and we can have a chat about how to get back on track!
+If you find you have been dealing with this for longer than you feel is “normal” then do drop me an email HERE and we can have a chat about what is going on how to get back on track!